CurveDocs/curve-resources/docs/factory-pools/pool-creation-overview.md

 ---

-To get started, visit the [**`Pool Creation`**](https://curve.fi/#/ethereum/create-pool) tab at the top of the Curve homepage, and select whether you would like to create a "Stableswap Pool" (a pool with pegged assets) or a "Cryptoswap Pool" (containing assets whose prices may be volatile).
+To get started, visit the [**`Pool Creation`**](https://curve.fi/#/ethereum/create-pool) tab at the top of the Curve homepage, and select whether you would like to create a "Stableswap Pool" (a pool with pegged assets, e.g., crvUSD <> USDT) or a "Cryptoswap Pool" (containing assets whose prices may be volatile, e.g., CRV <> ETH).

 !!!info
     NG stands for New-Generation and represents enhanced and improved versions of prior implementations.
 All newly created pools are "new-generation pools".